crimsonvspurple/compare-langs/README.md

 - Implement matrix multiplication in C, Java and Python
   - For C, two versions
     -  Array + for loop
-    -  Pointer arithmetics + for loop
+    -  Pointer arithmetic + for loop
   - For Java, three versions
     - Standard for loop
     - Stream (Parallel)